AREAS OF EXPERTISE:

-He has acted for a number of football clubs in relation to commercial and sports matters, a recent highlight being a high-profile claim by Manchester City Football Club and the City Football Group for worldwide injunctions against persons unknown to protect their global premises from trespassers (and in particular a group of urban climbers who climbed on to the roof of the Etihad Stadium in Manchester in 2017 and put a video of them doing so on social media).
+He has acted for a number of football clubs in relation to commercial and sports matters,.
+He acted in a high-profile claim by Manchester City Football Club and the City Football Group for worldwide injunctions against persons unknown to protect their global premises from trespassers (and in particular a group of urban climbers who climbed on to the roof of the Etihad Stadium in Manchester in 2017 and put a video of them doing so on social media).
 Ben was led by David Casement QC, instructed by Pinsent Masons LLP, and successfully obtained far-reaching interim injunctions.

 Ben has also acted in a substantial dispute between a Premiership player and his former agent.

 He is keen to develop his sports law practice.

 Manchester City Football Club Ltd & Ors v.
 Davies & others (2017) – Manchester Business and Property Courts - claim against group of urban climbers who had climbed on to the roof of the Etihad stadium in Manchester for worldwide injunctions against them and persons unknown preventing entry on to the Club and parent group’s premises.
 Led by David Casement QC.
 Interim injunctions obtained.